wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

 Because it can be so hard to locate the layer of the trajectory generator and followers that is misbehaving, a systematic, layer-by-layer approach is recommended for general poor tracking performance (e.g. the robot is off by few feet or more than twenty degrees).
 The below steps are listed in the order that you should do them in; it is important to follow this order so that you can isolate the effects of different steps from each other.

-.. note:: The below examples put diagnostic values onto Network Tables.
+.. note:: The below examples put diagnostic values onto :term:`NetworkTables`.
 The easiest way to graph these values is to :ref:`use Shuffleboard's graphing capabilities <docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-graphs:Working With Graphs>`.

 Verify Odometry
 ^^^^^^^^^^^^^^^